-Eight hours after birth Ralph crashed and had to be resuscitated.
-Bruises covered his head and the majority of his body, he was put on a ventilator and in an induced coma.
-The cause is still unknown but it has left him with brain damage and paralysis below his waist (T12).
+Eight hours after birth Ralph became lifeless and had to be resuscitated.
+Bruises covered his head and the majority of his body.
+He was put on a ventilator and in an induced coma.
+The cause of this episode is still unknown but it has left him with brain damage and incomplete paralysis from the waist and below (T12).

 Mark and India xx

 7.5% of all donations to Tree of Hope in relation to this appeal will be allocated to the general charitable purposes of Tree of Hope to cover our core operating costs.